PhishermanGG/docs/docs/index.md

    details: Our quick and easy-to-understand API makes integrating it into your services a breeze.
  - icon: 📡
    title: Multi-Source
-   details: Phisherman ingests from multiple sources in order to ensure new domains are detected quickly.
+   details: Phisherman ingests from multiple sources to ensure new domains are detected quickly.
  - icon: 🚀
    title: Fast & Reliable
    details: Built utilising both Cloudflare Workers and Workers KV, the aim is to be as fast and reliable as possible.